dfo-pacific-science/dfo-salmon-ontology/docs/TERM_TABLE_DOCUMENTATION_WORKFLOW.md

 2. Loads `ontology/dfo-salmon.ttl` (regenerated from the publish slice so it contains only PublishReady terms and retains prefixes, annotation property declarations, datatype declarations, ontology header, and required MIREOT imports).
 3. Generates SPARQL queries for each theme.
 4. Executes queries against the ontology.
-5. Writes CSV files to `release/artifacts/term-tables/{theme-id}-terms.csv`.
+5. Writes CSV files to `release/artifacts/term-tables/{theme-id}-terms.csv` (these are versioned in git).
-6. Writes metadata JSON to `release/artifacts/term-tables/{theme-id}-terms.csv.meta.json`.
+6. Writes metadata JSON to `release/artifacts/term-tables/{theme-id}-terms.csv.meta.json` (also versioned).
 7. Writes SPARQL queries to `scripts/sparql/{theme-id}-terms.rq`.

 **Output files:**